zamazan4ik/awesome-pgo/article/article.md

 * ThinLTO: [Google Research](https://research.google/pubs/pub47584/), [Youtube](https://www.youtube.com/watch?v=9OIEZAj243g)

+By the way, ThinLTO works [better](https://discourse.llvm.org/t/thinlto-and-profile-based-module-groups/77120/10) with PGO according to ThinLTO developers due to better modules grouping decisions.
+More information can be found in [these](https://llvm.org/devmtg/2015-04/slides/ThinLTO_EuroLLVM2015.pdf) slides and in [this](https://ieeexplore.ieee.org/document/7863733) publication.

 TODO:
 - add more information about Fat and Thin LTO
 - add about LTO state across Linux distributions